 A fan of interesting and unusual locations, Hazel has been a guest writer in residence at the former Fremantle Prison (which is now the Fremantle Children's Literature Centre), the Mt Newman mining community in outback WA, a visiting author to PasirRidge International School in East Kalimantan, Indonesia and an author ambassador to Youfu West Street InternationalSchool in Nanjing, China.

-Passionate about literacy and creativity, Hazel has mentored gifted children, acted as both a judge and problem writer for the Tournament of Minds program and proudly held the title of Reading Ambassdor for various organisations.
-Currently a director on the Committee of Management of the Australian Society of Authors, Hazel is also a professional writing lecturer.
+Passionate about literacy and creativity, Hazel has mentored gifted children and proudly held the title of Reading Ambassdor for various organisations.
+Currently a director on the Committee of Management of the Australian Society of Authors, Hazel was awarded an OAM for Literature in 2013.

 hazel_edwards_bio_200_words.pdf Downloadable bio of Hazel for organisers